 The logistics: We can donate 40-55% of the cover price of all book sales, compared to Scholastic’s book drive, which pays as low as 25% for the first $2500 in sales.
 Of course, this event would take some organization with the parent-teacher committee, but I have personally seen the success.
 Assuming the event is well-organized and sells about 300 books (less than 1 book per family), we would earn enough money to fund a SMART Board for the classroom.
 The fundraiser could also include cupcakes (baked and donated by parents), raffle prizes and more.
 The best way to coordinate a fundraiser is with an existing event, like a Spring Fling or Holiday Craft Sale.

 Supporting a book project at your school.
 If you DO want to organize and fund a book project, in addition to a book and bake sale, perhaps we could try social media fundraising.
 It’s fun and a great way to reach friends and friends of friends.
-Fundly.com and Kickstarter.com and donorschoose.org are a few examples.
+Donorschoose.org is one example.
 Social fundraising also supports a reward system; for example, donors could:

 - Support naming a character; for example, at a $100 donation level